abhikorat/abhi-korat/README.md

 **Business Analyst** with expertise in **Power BI**, **Excel**, **Python**, and **SQL**.
 I focus on analyzing data to provide actionable insights and improve business performance.

 ## 🚀 About Me
-- 💼 Business Analyst Intern at DD Investment, Ahmedabad.
+- 💼 Done Internship at DD Investment, Ahmedabad as a Business Analyst Intern.
 - 🧑‍🎓 Pursuing **Post Graduate Diploma in Management** (Business Analytics & Marketing) at St. Kabir Institute of Professional Studies, Ahmedabad.
 - 🎓 Graduate in **Computer Applications** from Gujarat Law Society.
-- 🌱 Continuously learning data-driven techniques to enhance decision-making.

 ## 💻 Technical Skills
 - **Data Tools**: Power BI, Excel, Python (Jupyter/Colab)
 - **Databases**: MySQL Workbench